<- readRDS("data/tucker2019/mald_1_1.rds")

 is TRUE

 .
-Now we need to numerically code IsWord
+We need to numerically code IsWord

 is TRUE